prettier/prettier/docs/plugins.md

   }
   ```

+`pluginSearchDirs` and `plugins` are independent and one does not require the other.

-The path that is provided to `pluginSearchDirs` will be searched for `@prettier/plugin-*`, `prettier-plugin-*`, and `@*/prettier-plugin-*`.
-For instance, this can be your project directory, a `node_modules` directory, the location of global npm modules, or any arbitrary directory that contains plugins.
+The paths that are provided to `pluginSearchDirs` will be searched for `@prettier/plugin-*`, `prettier-plugin-*`, and `@*/prettier-plugin-*`.
+For instance, these can be your project directory, a `node_modules` directory, the location of global npm modules, or any arbitrary directory that contains plugins.

+Strings provided to `plugins` are ultimately passed to `require()`, so you can provide a module/package name, a path, or anything else `require()` takes. (`pluginSearchDirs` works the same way.
+That is, valid plugin paths that it finds are passed to `require()`.)

 Providing at least one path to `--plugin-search-dir`/`pluginSearchDirs` turns off plugin autoloading in the default directory (i.e. `node_modules` above `prettier` binary).